Spanning trees in hyperbolic graphs: Spanning trees in hyperbolic graphs

-To any closed ball $B\in\BF_k$ in step $k$ there are at most $N^8$ closed balls in the step $k-1$ sending rays to boundary points in $B$ and additional each ball sends at most $N^{\log_2(8N)}$ many rays to boundary points in $B$.
-Thus the number of rays to one boundary point in bounded by $N^{8+\log_2(8N)}$ and hence bounded by a function depending only on the doubling property of $\rand G$.
-Since for given $\varepsilon$ the doubling property depends only on the Assouad dimension, this proves the only remaining part (iii) of Theorem \ref{SpanningTrees}. \end{proof}
+To any closed ball $B\in\BF_k$ in step $k$ there are at most $N^4$ closed balls in the step $k-1$ to which boundary points of~$B$ are eventually connected to due to the choice of~$\BF_k$ and Claim~\ref{2ndClaim}.
+Additionally, each ball contains at most $N^{\log_2(32\varrho N^4)}$ many elements of~$S_k$.
+Thus, the number of rays to one boundary point is bounded by a function depending only on the doubling property of~$\rand G$.
+Since for given $\varepsilon$, the doubling property depends only on the Assouad dimension, this proves the only remaining part (iii) of Theorem \ref{SpanningTrees}. \end{proof}

-Theorem \ref{SpanningTrees} tells us that the number of distinct rays to a boundary point is finite and bounded, if the Assouad dimension of a hyperbolic boundary is finite.
-Since the Assouad dimension depends on the metric, it would be good if the existence on an upper bound does not depend on the metric we used for the completion of $G$.
-Bonk and Schramm \cite[section~6 and 9]{BS} showed that this is indeed the case: If one hyperbolic metric $d_\varepsilon$ on $G$ induces a boundary with finite Assouad dimension, then all hyperbolic metrics $d_{\varepsilon'}$ have that property and all boundaries are doubling metric spaces.
-But it need not to be the case that $\dim_A(\rand G,d_\varepsilon)=\dim_A(\rand G,d_{\varepsilon'})$.
-Thus it remains open, if there is another dimension concept, perhaps the topological dimension---recall that $\dim(X)\leq\dim_A(X)$ for all metric spaces by Remark \ref{compareDimension}---, invariant under changing the metric $d_h$ such that the upper bound of distinct rays to one boundary point depends only on that dimension.